-Tata Consultancy Services on Friday reported strong revenue and profit growth in the third quarter, citing a pick-up in discretionary spending by customers.
+Tata Consultancy Services had strong revenue and profit growth in the fourth quarter, indicating that the offshoring market is recovering.

 Most Popular Reviews

 - 1 Playing chicken with a Tesla Model S

 - 2 Audi TT (2015) review: A smarter take on the sports coupe

 - 3 Microsoft Lumia 640 review: Honouring Nokia's legacy